Skparab1/Skparab1/README.md

     - Since then, it has gone through 14 versions, with the most recent one, Encryption code 2.1, being released on April 4th, 2021
     - In December 2020, I launched the Encryption code website, which can now be viewed at sites.google.com/view/encryptioncode
     - In late March 2021, Encryption code Pro was announced, and it is set to be released in mid summer 2020.
-    - In early May 2021, an Encryption code Video will be released.
+    - On May 7th 2021, an Encryption code Video will be released.
   - Created game codes that can be played in a single user interface
     - Check out my game-codes and dino-game repositories
 ### Things I'm working on right now
   - Encryption code
     - Encryption code video: I'm working on a video for Encryption code and animations for it.
-The video will be released in Early may 2021, a year from when Encryption code was founded.
+The video will be released on May 7th, 2021, a year from when Encryption code was founded.
 The video will basically be an ad of Encryption code 2.2
       - This video will consist of 2d and 3d animations, and will showcase some features of Encryption code 2.2
     - Encryption code app: An app that will have the full functionality of Encryption code.
 Possibly can integrate within other apps.
 Release date not yet announced.
     - Encryption code Pro: The next generation, paid version of Encryption code.
 Release date estimated to be mid summer 2021.